junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "You can't obi-wan him to?"
 Dean suggests.

-Cas raises an eye brow.
+Cas raises an questioning eye brow.

 Dean explains, "Use your God mojo and make him."

 "Not so much on archangels."
 Cas admits.

 "You know what else archangels can do?"
 Lucifer chirps, "Not even God's power is all invincible.
 We locked God's sister away once, just the four of us.
 We are two short, but Castiel, don't forget you are not Father, you are only playing Father.
-When I get out, and when you don't have the energy, I'll crunch you in my teeth."
+When I get out, and when you don't have the energy, I'll crunch you between my teeth."

 Before Castiel can say anything, Dean already jumps before him, landing a punch on Lucifer's face.

 Lucifer gets slammed to the wall by his side, and Dean breaks his wrist.

+Dean turns to look -- it is definitely not his punch that blows Lucifer the Devil away, it is Cas holding out a hand like a palm cannon, holding Lucifer down.

-Cas cures him with the lightest touch.
+Dean rushes to Cas's side.
+Cas cures him with the lightest touch of his other available hand.

 "Can you cure Sam too?"
-Dean remembers, "Removing those Hell memories"
+Dean reminds him, too busy worrying about everyone and everything, "Wiping those Hell memories for him or whatever horror he has to live through."

-Cas puts a gentle palm on the cloud of light, the pink screaming surface starts calming down.
-Dean watches the pink bubbles slowly ease down on the surface.
+Cas edges to Sam's soul, putting a gentle palm on that cloud of light.
+The bloody pink surface that looks awful lot like flayed skin in boiling water starts calming down.
+Dean watches the bubbling light cloud slowly ease down, almost reminded of how the baby Sammy used to be coaxed to sleep when he was still in a swaddle.

-He manages to steal Adam too, in the end, when a little help from Dean and a small diversion strategy.
+They manage to steal Adam too, in the end, with a small diversion strategy to draw Michael away from his vessel.

 Michael growls at them angrily as Cas leaps out of the Cage with Dean -- along with Sam's soul and Adam's soul and broken body.

+They can hear Lucifer unleash his anger on his brother and Michael returns the gesture.
+Dean is too busy watching Cas and their rescues to notice any more of their little activities.

-He uses his God power to heal the both of them the best he can.
+Castiel is using his God power to heal the both of them.
+Patching Sam up with more delicacy than the rushed emergency patch a moment ago, then Adam.
 Fixing Adam's broken body almost takes as much as handling his soul, but Cas finishes the work in the end.

 Raphael watches him do the work.

 "Why do you care about them so much?"
 Raphael asks abruptly.

-Cas can feel Dean's eyes on his back.
-He considers his answer for a good trunk of time before answering, "Because someone taught me to, someone changed me to, so now I care for them, now I care for all of them."
+Castiel meets Dean's eyes before answering.
+He consider it for a good trunk of time before answering, "Because someone important to me taught me to, they changed me to care, so now I care for them, I care for all of them."

-He doesn't need to look back to know the small grin Dean has now.
+Dean can't hide his proud grin.

 Raphael considers his answer, but to be honest, neither Dean or Castiel thinks he has understood anything.
 And they don't exactly find it surprising.

 "What now?"
 Raphael wonders aloud.

-"Obey me and give up Apocalypse, or you locked in that Cage like Michael and Lucifer.
+"Obey me and give up Apocalypse, or you get locked in that Cage like Michael and Lucifer.
 Choose wisely."
 Cas demands.

 It's the same tone Cas used that night about two years ago when Cas told the archangel "Today you're our bitch."

-They should have some more victory like that one and this.
-Dean yawns, mind already wondering away thinking he needs at least twenty four hours straight for sleeping.

-Raphael made his decision, the one everyone is happy about, the one without more biblical wars.
+That is victory right there.
+They should have more of these, just as a reward for all the trouble of saving the world.
+Dean thinks.
+Or maybe things as small as a twenty-four hours straight peaceful sleeping.
+He can appreciate that too.

+"Fine."
+Raphael says after moments of silence, kneeling down slowly with his head jerked high and unwilling.
+"This is good enough?"

+"Attaboy."
+Dean beams, glancing at Cas.

 "I'm glad."
 Castiel tells him, Raphael scoffs.

-"But for your past attempt of splitting the angels, of starting a war, there will be punishments," Castiel announces.
+"But for your past attempt of splitting the angels, of starting a war, there will be punishments," Castiel continues to announce.
 "The punishment, is the rest of your life in the Cage."

-*What the hell?
-What's with the free choice then?* Dean gapes at surprise turn, staring at Cas.
+What the hell?
+Dean gapes in surprise, staring at Cas.

-The angel doesn't look back, only standing by the Cage's door once again.
-Dark lines curling over him.
+His angel doesn't look back, only heading toward the Cage's door once again.
+Dark lines curling all over him.
 Dean's heart drops.

-Raphael follows him slowly, head and eyes low to the floor.
+Raphael follows him slowly, eyes studying him with disgust.

-"You know, there is a better place for creature like you -- Purgatory, because you are more monster than God."
+"You know, there is a better place for creature like you -- Purgatory, because you are more monster than God, Castiel.
+You are always a monster and a disaster."
 Raphael spits, "I see who you really are.
-If anyone deserves to go to the Cage, it's you.
+If anyone deserves to go to the Cage and rot for eternity, it's you.
 I'm doing this for the world."

-Before Dean can react, before he even blinks, Raphael hauls Castiel on the collar, and throws both of them over the edge into the Cage.
+Before Dean can react, before he even blinks, Raphael hauls Castiel on the shoulder, and throws both of them over the edge into the Cage.

-Dean yells a desperate "NO!!" and watches Castiel's body falling into the Cage.
+Dean yells a desperate "NO!!", only to watch Castiel's body falling into the Cage.

 The lid of the Cage closes automatically.